Chart Color Schemes

 St Albans features high concentrations of group households, with a lower-than-average median household size

 Family households account for 71.5% of all households, including 30.6% couples with children, 20.8% couples without children, and 17.3% single parent families.
-Non-family households constitute the remaining 28.5%, with lone person households at 23.4% and group households comprising 5.2%.
+Non-family households make up the remaining 28.5%, with lone person households at 23.4% and group households comprising 5.2%.
 The median household size is 2.8 people, which is smaller than the Greater Melbourne average of 2.9.

 Frequently Asked Questions - Households